Neil Diamond: 1960s

 Diamond was not rehired after his 16 weeks with Sunbeam, and he began writing and singing his own songs for demos.
 "I never really chose songwriting", he says.
 "It just absorbed me and became more and more important in my life."
 His first recording contract was billed as "Neil and Jack", an Everly Brothers-type duet with high school friend Jack Packer.
 They recorded the unsuccessful singles "You Are My Love at Last" with "What Will I Do", and "I'm Afraid" with "Till You've Tried Love", both records released in 1962.
 Cashbox and Billboard magazines gave all four sides positive reviews, and Diamond signed with Columbia Records as a solo performer later in 1962.
-In July 1963, Columbia released the single "At Night" with "Clown Town"; Billboard gave a laudatory review to "Clown Town", and Cashbox was complimentary to both sides, but it still failed to make the charts.
+In July 1963, Columbia released the single "Clown Town" / "At Night"; Billboard gave a laudatory review to "Clown Town", and Cashbox was complimentary to both sides, but it still failed to make the charts.
 Columbia dropped him from their label and he went back to writing songs in and out of publishing houses for the next seven years.